 When everything works, run make turnitin before the project deadline.
-Make sure to meet any documentation comment requirements stated in the STUDENT comments in the handout code before turning it in, worth 10%.
+Make sure to meet any documentation comment requirements stated in the STUDENT comments in the handout.
 If you later make changes that you want to turn in, just run make turnitin again, which over-writes the previous submission.
 There is a 10% per-day penalty for late assignments, and I will not accept and assignment after I go over my solution in class.
 Note we are not using the turnin script in my courses.
 Also, please run make clean whenever you end a work session on this project, since the log files actually reside in ~parson/tmp in order to avoid overloading your file space limits.